Kashi Vishwanath Corridor Project in Varanasi nearing completion, says its architect Bimal Patel | Science-Environment

 - India

-Addressing a webinar, he said apart from beautifying the area, tourist facilities have been enhanced.

-''The project includes the construction of Temple Chowk, Varanasi city gallery, museum, multipurpose auditoriums, hall, devotee facilitation centre, public convenience, salvation home, Godowlia Gate, Bhogshala, shelter for priests and sevadars, spiritual book space, and others,'' Patel said.
+''The project includes the construction of Temple Chowk, Varanasi city gallery, museum, multipurpose auditoriums, hall, devotee facilitation centre, public convenience, salvation home, Godowlia Gate, Bhogshala, shelter for priests and sevadars, spiritual book space, and others,'' Patel said in the statement issued by the Uttar Pradesh government.

+About 70 per cent of the 5.50 lakh sq ft area of the project have been kept for green cover, he said, adding, ''We worked towards fulfilling the prime minister's vision of reorganising the temple premises to restore its grandeur.''
+Prime Minister Narendra Modi will dedicate the project to the people in the second week of December, he said.

+Varanasi Divisional Commissioner Deepak Agarwal said the project has been developed over an area of 5,000 hectares.
+It has decongested the temple complex which was earlier surrounded by buildings on three sides, he said.

 ''To start with, the Kashi Vishwanath Special Area Development Board (KVSADB) was entrusted with the task of planning and execution of the project.
 The project was taken forward on a war-footing right from getting the properties vacated to compensating the owners,'' the divisional commissioner said.